The Humanities Dialogue 2019-2020

 A year-long conversation about commemorating, contesting, and claiming from humanistic perspectives

-The Alice Kaplan Institute for the Humanities will hold a year-long series of conversations around the theme Memorializing, and we welcome Northwestern departments and programs to partner with us to explore this generative topic.
+In partnership with Northwestern departments and programs, the Alice Kaplan Institute for the Humanities will hold a year-long series of conversations around the theme Memorializing:

 What stories do monuments tell?